Position: Tensor Networks are a Valuable Asset for Green AI: Applications of Tensor Networks to AI

-Kernel machines, such as Gaussian processes (GPs) \cite{Rasmussen2006} and support vector machines (SVMs) \cite{hammer2003note}, can be universal function approximators.
-While they have shown equivalent or superior performance compared to neural networks \cite{garriga2018deep,lee2017deep,novak2018bayesian}, they scale poorly for high-dimensional or large-scale problems.
+Kernel machines, such as Gaussian processes \cite{Rasmussen2006} and support vector machines \cite{cortes1995support}, can be universal function approximators \cite{hammer2003note}.
+While they have shown equivalent or superior performance compared to NNs \cite{lee2017deep,garriga2018deep,novak2018bayesian}, they scale poorly for high-dimensional or large-scale problems.
+A single-output kernel machine is given by

-We show how TNs can be integrated into the supervised learning problem described in \eqref{eq:regression}, considering a kernel machine setting.
-By making four specific model choices, we present a low-rank TN primal kernel ridge regression problem (T-KRR) based on \cite{wesel2021large}.
-Even if we describe a specific problem characterized by our model choices, it is possible to implement the same approach with other model choices.
-This results in a broad variety of problems where low-rank TNs are applicable.